yandex-cloud/terraform-provider-yandex/docs/resources/compute_disk_iam_binding.md

 # yandex_compute_disk_iam_binding (Resource)

-Allows creation and management of a single binding within IAM policy for an existing `Disk`.
+Allows creation and management of a single binding within IAM policy for an existing `disk`.

 ## Example usage